 FAQ

-2) What’s the difference between reporting and analytics?
+What's the difference between LMS reporting and LMS analytics?

-5) How often should leaders review LMS tracking and reporting?
+How often should sales leaders review training data?

 Transform Your Training into a Performance Engine